DYRK1A

 Frequently asked questions

-- Fine & gross motor delay: seeking support from occupational and physiotherapists for these difficulties.1
+• Fine & gross motor delay: many individuals seek support from occupational and physiotherapists to support fine and gross motor development.1

-- Heart: approximately one-quarter of individuals have cardiac defects.
+• Heart: approximately one-quarter of individuals have cardiac (heart) defects.

-- Behavioural difficulties: these included diagnoses of autism spectrum disorder, attention deficit hyperactive disorder and anxiety.3 Whilst incidence of autism spectrum disorder is high, social motivation is also high in individuals with DYRK1A syndrome.
+• Behavioural difficulties: these included diagnoses of autism spectrum disorder, attention deficit hyperactive disorder and anxiety.3 Whilst incidence of autism spectrum disorder is high, social motivation is also high in individuals with DYRK1A syndrome.1

-- Intellectual disability: all individuals have intellectual disability, ranging from mild to severe in nature.1
+• Intellectual disability: ranging from mild to severe in nature.1

 The age at which children say their first words is very delayed compared to typically developing children.
 Most children say their first when they are older than 18 months old (for typically developing children this occurs around 12 months old).
-Many individuals acquire few if any spoken words (often referred to as ‘minimally verbal’) and rely on other forms of communication (Augmentative and Alternative Communication, AAC).1,2,4
+Many individuals acquire few if any spoken words (often referred to as minimally verbal/vocal or non-speaking) and rely on other forms of communication (such as AAC).1,2,4

 If a child begins speaking most will exhibit features of dysarthria, a neuromotor speech disorder.
 Some will also have another motor speech disorder too, called Childhood Apraxia of Speech (CAS).
 These motor speech conditions can occur at the same time in the same person.1

-Some individuals learn to use single, spoken words but do not learn to combine words using speech to make sentences.1,2 Most individuals who are minimally verbal or have very unclear speech use augmentative and alternative communication (AAC).
-A small number of individuals do learn to use speech in conversation and converse with others and be understood but usually have dysarthria and/or CAS.1
+Some individuals learn to use single, spoken words but do not learn to combine words to make sentences.1,2 Most individuals who have limited or very unclear speech use augmentative and alternative communication (AAC), such as sign language, communication books or speech generating devices.
+A small number of individuals learn to combine words to create sentences and can converse with others using speech, although still present with dysarthria and/or CAS.1

-There is no research on speech and language interventions that are specifically designed for individuals with DYRK1A gene variations.
+There is no research on speech and language interventions that are specifically designed for individuals with DYRK1A syndrome.
 At present an individualised approach should be taken to assessment and management to ensure therapies are tailored to and optimised for each child.

-Due to the prevalence of intellectual disability, most attend specialist schools.
+Due to the prevalence of intellectual disability, most individuals attend specialist school settings or schools with specialist services.

 In the main speech and language study available to date, there were 12 adolescents and young adults with DYRK1A syndrome.
 As in childhood, there was a range of speech and language skills.
 Some individuals were minimally verbal and used AAC, and others could engage in conversation independently.1 Likewise, some participants had mildly impaired expressive and receptive language skills, whilst others had severely impaired receptive and expressive language skills.1

-There was not yet been any research into how communication changes across the lifespan in DYRK1A syndrome.
-However, many individuals have been reported to show growth in their speech and language skills well into adolescence and young adulthood.1
+There has not yet been any research into how communication changes across the lifespan in DYRK1A syndrome.
+In one publication, there were 12 adolescents and young adults with DYRK1A syndrome.
+As in childhood, there was a range of speech and language skills in this group.1 Some individuals had limited speech and used AAC, whilst others could engage in conversation independently.
+Similarly, some individual had mild expressive and receptive language impairments, whilst others had severely impaired receptive and expressive language skills.
+Many individuals have been reported to show growth in their speech and language skills well into adolescence and young adulthood.1

 References